-Senior Vice President & Chair, Maple Leaf Centre for Action on Food Security
+Senior Vice President, Global Government and Industry Relations & Chair, Maple Leaf Centre for Food Security

-Lynda Kuhn is a Senior Vice President & Chair, Maple Leaf Centre for Action on Food Security (“the Centre”).
+Lynda Kuhn is a Senior Vice President, Global Government and Industry Relations & Chair, Maple Leaf Centre for Food Security (“the Centre”).

 The Centre was founded in late 2016 to create social value through addressing the critical issue of food insecurity.
 As Chair of the Centre, a registered non-profit organization established in 2016, she is responsible for the implementation of the Centre’s mandate to reduce food insecurity in Canada by 50% by 2030, working with the Centre’s board and staff to advance bold change.
 The Centre focuses its efforts in three areas: advocacy to support public policy reforms that address the causes of food insecurity; funding of innovative projects that advance sustainable food security and have the potential for scale impact; and knowledge transfer to increase collective learning, effectiveness and collaboration.